 If you find the slime in the dried-up state, almost rock-solid, spraying it with some warm water before getting to manual techniques and agitating a bit will ease the removal process; once done, apply the paper towels or a rag.
 Then you can proceed with the cleaning using the solution as described above, or clean the slime stain with a spot scrubber or vacuum until the result matches your expectations.

-How do I get slime out of carpet with rubbing alcohol?
+How do I get slime out of the carpet with rubbing alcohol?

-How to clean slime out of carpet with baking soda?
+How to clean slime out of the carpet with baking soda?

 Once you are done with the preparations, generously powder baking soda on the area of the “battle” and rub it in gently.
 Then, spray the soda-covered area with vinegar and enjoy the show as the two substances react.
 When you think the reaction is over (or at least slowed down enough to not be efficient anymore), get rid of the formed foam together with the slime from the carpet using a paper towel or a dampened rag.
 Let the carpet dry, and feel free to vacuum it to ensure the successful removal of the in

-How to remove slime from carpet using club soda?
+How to remove slime from the carpet using club soda?

 Sounds tempting but hardly possible, doesn’t it?
 Let us reassure you, it can do the job just fine.
 Don’t forget the preparations (manually removing part of slime and smoothening it with some water), and you are ready to begin.
 Fill a spray bottle with club soda, it will ensure accurate and gentle application and spritz down all of the slime stains that you can find.
 Leave it alone there for five minutes or more, then clean the area with paper towels or a rag.
 Feel free to repeat the procedure if you encounter any difficulties with the slime removal.